 SEND School Offer

-We currently have 13% of our children on our SEND Register for a variety of learning needs.
+We currently have 11% of our children on our SEND Register for a variety of learning needs.
 The school's Inclusion Policy alongside details of our School Offer and the County Local Offer for SEND can be found on the 'useful documents' page.
+You will also find some information guides and leaflets for parent to explain the process for supporting children with SEND in our school.

 This policy can be found in the 'policies' section of our website.